On the Cauchy Problem for Elliptic Complexes in Spaces of Distributions: Traces of Sobolev functions of negative smoothness

 In order to define the so-called strong traces on $\partial D$ for elements of Sobolev spaces with negative smoothness we denote $H ^{-s}_{t}(D,E)$ the completion of $C^{\infty} (\overline D,E)$ with respect to the graph-norm:

 Thus the operator $t_s$ induces the bounded linear trace operator

-\begin{remark} {\rm The spaces $H^{-s} (D,E)$, $H^{-s}_t (D,E)$, $H (D,E, | \cdot |_{-s})$ are well-known.
+\begin{remark} {\rm The spaces $H^{-s} (D,E)$, $H^{-s}_t (D,E)$, $H (D,E, | \cdot |_{-s})$ are well known.
 Let $A$ be a first order operator with injective principal symbol.
 Given distributions $w$ and $u_0 $, consider the Dirichlet problem for strongly elliptic formally self-adjoint second order operator $A^*A$.
 It consists in finding a distribution $u$ satisfying